TrulyNaN/autoverify/README.md

 Files that pass the signature verification will be moved to their corresponding folder in the stash directory (ie, Base to Base, etc. Only the source folder is actually considered, not whether the file really is a Base nsp).

-Files that do not pass the signature verification will be **PERMANENTLY DELETED** (they don't validate anyway why do you have them?).
-This may or may not include random non-verifiable files (eg: text files, photos of your cat, your hard drive's partition table) that happen to be there.
+Files that do not pass the signature verification should be **DELETED** by you manually.
+This version does **NOT** auto-delete if the signature fails, as opposed to themoonisacheese's version.